Featured image above is of the monthly improvisational Singing Circle hosted at Portal.

-Fortunately, our space lends itself to the hosting of a variety of different types and sized events.
-All have access to a bathroom (not officially handicap accessible); a full sized refrigerator; and some kitchen amenities (hot plate, pitchers, a Brita) and some rolling shelves/working surfaces.
+Fortunately, our space lends itself to the hosting of a variety of different types of events.
+All have access to a bathroom – it’s not officially handicap accessible – but it’s on the ground level, and the store is not entered with stairs.
+We have a full sized refrigerator; some kitchen amenities (hot plate, pitchers, a Brita), and some rolling shelves/working surfaces.

-First is the Gallery / Class space, which has 20 chairs (here showing 2 presenters seats and 8 guest chairs).
+Our primary Wellness Space is called the Gallery / Class space.
+It has 20 chairs (here showing 2 presenters seats and 8 guest chairs).
 Its fourth wall is open and perfect for slide projection.

-The Art pictured is that of Lidia Kenig-Scher (incidentally)…
+The Art pictured on the walls is that of Lidia Kenig-Scher (incidentally)…

-Behind the Sun Room is the Back Stage room, where we most often host our Sound Healings.
+Behind the Sun Room is the Back Stage room.
+You have to walk through the Sun Room to get to it, but they both have non-locking doors that close.
+The Back Stage room is where we most often host our Sound Healings.
 It holds 10 comfortably (as you can see below).
 This photo is an early event capture – we’ve added some design elements to warm it up since – but you get a sense of how it works and how it’s split up.
 In brightening it up, the main floor lamp seems blinding, but it was truly low light at the time.
 All rooms have a low light option.

 Last but not least, we have the upstairs (blue) Sky Room, which is really just for two people (perfect for therapy, consultations, and Readings):